pshibu/105-Unit-3/README.md

 - An instructional file (teaching users how to upload their chosen dataset, create a subset of the data, and export it (labeled Data Compilation)
 - The new subset created through the instructional file (labeled RI_subset)
 - Two visual example of the subsidized information (labeled Physical Health and Mental Health)
+- One README file to introduce users to the repository

 ## Data Usage and Replication